dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2428: Imported goods can raise consumer prices.
+### T2428: It can result in higher consumer prices and less competition.

 |Support|
 |---|